sparkertime/sparkertime.github.io/_posts/2018-06-25-leading-by-example-isnt-enough.md

 > "The next time there's a production outage, I want you to focus on making fast decisions and communicating them concisely."

 Now Taylor has framed their behavior in a whole new light.
 The extraneous details can be ignored and Taylor can provide quality followup feedback as someone does or does not emulate this behavior.

+What do you think though?
+Have you found other ways to make leading by example work for you?
+I’d love to hear them if so.